Remedial Investigations/Feasibility Studies

 Challenges with Remedial Investigations/Feasibility Studies

 Many major cities have areas which have historically seen significant industrial and manufacturing operations, including oil refineries, fertilizer manufacturing, and coal yards.
-Untreated storm water, industrial waste water and domestic sewage released to nearby waterbodies frequently lead to contaminated sediments.
+Untreated storm water, industrial waste water and domestic sewage released to nearby waterbodies from these areas frequently lead to contaminated sediments.
 Remedial Investigations (RI) allow in-depth study designed to gather the data needed to determine the nature and extent of contamination of a site.
 They also serve to assess potential risks to human health and the environment.
 An RI serves as a foundation for evaluating remediation alternatives in a Feasibility Study (FS).
 A significant part of the RI/FS is focused on interpreting the site data and developing computer models to aide this process.

 Solutions Provided by EEMS

 EEMS has been used to support major RI/FS for Superfund sites in the USA because of its powerful capability for simulating sediment resuspension, transport and toxics.
 Two sediment models are available in the EFDC+ model.
 The first is the conventional EFDC sub-model developed at Virginia Institute of Marine Science which accurately simulates cohesive and non-cohesive transport.
-Alternatively, the user may select to use the start-of-the-art SEDZLJ sub-model developed by Sandia National Labs.
-This is an increasingly favored approach and used extensively in the New Town Creek study in New York.
+Alternatively, the user may select the start-of-the-art SEDZLJ sub-model developed by Sandia National Labs.
+This is an increasingly favored approach and used extensively in the Newtown Creek study in New York.
 It is an improvement on previous models because it may directly incorporate site-specific data (flume studies), while maintaining a physically consistent, unified treatment of bedload and suspended load.

 Examples of Studies Done with EEMS

 Newtown Creek Hydrodynamic and Sediment Transport Studies